Aunt Jemima Logo

 Aunt Jemima: Brand overview

-During its 133 years of existence, the company has changed its name several times, has been involved in disputes and lawsuits under U.S. trademark law and has defended the advertising face of its company against claims that try to accuse it of displaying racism.
+During its 133 years of existence, the company has changed its name several times, has been involved in disputes and lawsuits under U.S. trademark law, and has defended the advertising face of its company against claims that try to accuse it of displaying racism.
 But all the while, it remains faithful to its historical past, constantly using Aunt Jemima as its trademark.
-In the process of the development of advertising technology, printing, changes related to the peculiarities of the psychology of the visual impact on the consumer, the company has modified the logo, always keeping the image of an African-American woman – a housewife.
+In the process of the development of advertising technology, printing, and changes related to the peculiarities of the psychology of the visual impact on the consumer, the company has modified the logo, always keeping the image of an African-American woman – a housewife.

 Meaning and History